snjsnyder/getting_and_cleaning_data_course_project/Code book.md

 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 	tBodyAcc-XYZ
 	tGravityAcc-XYZ
 	tBodyAccJerk-XYZ
 	tBodyGyro-XYZ
 	tBodyGyroJerk-XYZ
 	tBodyAccMag
 	tGravityAccMag
 	tBodyAccJerkMag
 	tBodyGyroMag
 	tBodyGyroJerkMag
 	fBodyAcc-XYZ
 	fBodyAccJerk-XYZ
 	fBodyGyro-XYZ
 	fBodyAccMag
 	fBodyAccJerkMag
 	fBodyGyroMag
 	fBodyGyroJerkMag

 The set of variables that were estimated from these signals and used for this project are:

 	mean(): Mean value
 	std(): Standard deviation

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:

 	gravityMean
 	tBodyAccMean
 	tBodyAccJerkMean
 	tBodyGyroMean
 	tBodyGyroJerkMean

+Activity labels appearing in the data set, which indicate what the 30 subjects were doing when measurements were taken, include:

+	WALKING
+	WALKING_UPSTAIRS
+	WALKING_DOWNSTAIRS
+	SITTING
+	STANDING
+	LAYING